 Just like off-the-shelf solutions, there are downsides and risks to custom development.
 Developing proprietary software can allow your businesses to scale effectively.
 However, significant resources must be dedicated to the development, and this can be expensive.
 Since the software is built to match your business requirements, this increases both project costs and timeline.
 The longer it takes to develop your software, unsurprisingly, the more upfront costs it will incur.
 Therefore, it is essential to ensure that there are significant business resources available before embarking on custom software development.
 If the initial costs of custom development are too high, or the timeline for deployment is too long, it may be better to start small and layer functionality over time.
 This is known as a phased approach and will allow you to distribute the costs and deploy the core functionality sooner.

-Custom development allows the software to fit your business, instead of your business fitting the software.
+Custom development allows the software to fit your business, instead of your business adapting to fit the software.
 As a result, work processes will not need to be adjusted in order to accommodate the new system, which ultimately saves time and money.
 However, there is still the risk that the software might not be able to match every need.